ProtonPratt/MLP_from_Scratch/README.md

 2. KNN's Sensitivity to Feature Space:

     - KNN relies heavily on the distance between points, which can become distorted after dimensionality reduction.
-If the reduced space isn’t representative of the original structure, KNN will perform poorly.
+If the reduced space isn't representative of the original structure, KNN will perform poorly.
 3. Autoencoder Bottleneck Issue:

     - The bottleneck layer of the autoencoder might not have been expressive enough to capture the complex structure of the dataset.